: Erick Durano

 Guide to Summer Fun Along Oregon’s Santiam Canyon

-All of this opportunity for natural outdoor recreation remains even after the devastating 2020 wildfires, which caused the area’s largest public closures in memory.
+All of this opportunity for natural outdoor recreation remains, several years after the 2020 wildfires.
 But with time comes healing.
-Here’s how to get out and raft and boat safely in the Santiam canyon again, while supporting local businesses at the same time.
+Here’s how to get out and raft and boat safely in the Santiam canyon again, while supporting this warm, tight-knit community ready to welcome visitors back.

 A raft full of people travels over a river rapid

-Rafting the Santiam River with eNRG Kayaking is an excellent way to experience the canyon, although some areas are still closed for restoration efforts.
+Rafting the Santiam River with eNRG Kayaking is an excellent way to experience the canyon.
+Go with a guide for a safe and hassle-free trip.
 (Photo by Sam Drevo)

 Advertisements